 - create a more equal and just society.

 In a Web that has become more like mass media, where a user's influence is strongly correlated to the number of followers s/he has (Twitter), and where algorithms are taking over the decision process of determining what's relevant or not for each user (Google's personalized search and Facebook's EdgeRank), it has become crucial to re-evaluate where the Web is going.
 We must restore the open and distributed nature of the early days of the Web and on top of that build a social network that is truly democratic.

 The tagLink might just be the missing link to achieve this.
-As simple as the tagLink might seem to be at first, it's important to notice that little things can make a big difference, specially when considering the chain reaction involved.
+As simple as the tagLink might seem to be at first, it's important to notice that little things can make a big difference, specially when considering the ripple effect involved.
 This has certainly played out to be true in the case of the hyperlink and its role in forming the Web.

 The reach provided by Facebook, Google+, and Twitter to the “average” user is quite disappointing.
 Messages from users can barely get past through the first degree, the percentage of “(re)retweets” is very low, and now Facebook is even experimenting with charging users for promoting messages to their own friends!

 In contrast, ISS/IM helps users not only to reach out to strong ties and friends, but also to weak ties and friends of friends, much thanks to the tagLinks.
 Users can both receive and disseminate information from/to people many degrees away, as long as the information is relevant.
 Who gets to decide the relevancy of the information are the people themselves.

 In summary: with ISS/IM, each individual gets to excercise their own opinion, while the collective opinion is taking into account at each level.
 What better way to describe a true democratic system?